 The Complete Guide to Driving in Vanuatu

-Whether you're exploring the coastline and bustling capital on Efate LINK#D017 or venturing to the remote blue holes of Espirit Santo LINK#D053, there's nothing like a road trip in paradise!
+Whether you're exploring the coastline and bustling capital on Efate LINK#D017 or venturing to the remote blue holes of Santo LINK#D053, there's nothing like a road trip in paradise!
 All you need to do is sort out the logistics of hiring a car and know some essential road rules to keep yourself and others safe.

 Luckily, this complete guide to driving in Vanuatu can help with all of the above and more, covering driver's licences, vehicle rentals and the road rules you need to know.